bquast/bquast.github.io/about.md

 Other
 -----------------
+Interested in development economics, IT, open-source & open content.
+Hates typing on smartphones, 3DSecureCode systems for online payments, lack of bikelanes in Geneva (compared to home).
+Has no musical talent or rhythm in general.
+Would like to be better at programming, but generally to disorganised to be good at it.
+Reasonably good with **Linux**, **R** and **LaTeX**.

 Sometimes working on a [wikibook](https://en.wikibooks.org/wiki/KoBo_Toolbox) on the [Kobo Toolbox](http://www.kobotoolbox.org/), which is an open-source survey software suite (android) designed for conditions with limited access to internet, electricity, etc.